-As one can conclude from the various project descriptions noted above, the City has been actively implementing a variety of programs and projects during the last program year from several previous

-Annual Action Plans.
-The City expended a total of \$63,512.26 administering the various CDBG grants during the Program Year.
-In addition to the project management for the various initiatives described above, Staff developed the City's 2020 Consolidated Annual Performance Evaluation Report (CAPER) and 2022 Annual Action Plan during the program year.
+As one can conclude from the various project descriptions noted above, the City has been actively implementing a variety of programs and projects during the last program year from several previous Annual Action Plans.
+The City expended a total of \$65,528.34 administering the various CDBG grants during the Program Year.
+In addition to the project management for the various initiatives described above, Staff developed the City's 2021 Consolidated Annual Performance Evaluation Report (CAPER) and 2023 Annual Action Plan during the program year.

 The City also continued work on the Zoning Ordinance Rewrite Project that was included in both the PY 2019 and PY 2020 Annual Action Plans.
 This project was identified as a priority project in the City's first ever Comprehensive Plan, which was completed using CDBG funding in December, 2019.
-The Zoning Ordinance Rewrite represents the primary means to implement the Comprehensive Plan and will update the City's Zoning Ordinance that was written in 1959.
-Phase 1 of the project, which was included in the PY 2019 Annual Action Plan was complete during the 2020 program year.
-The entire project is expected to be completed by December 31, 2022.
+The Zoning Ordinance Rewrite represents the primary means to implement the Comprehensive Plan.
+The project was substantially completed in PY 2022 as the City Council adopted the new Zoning Ordinance on February 21, 2023.
+The project is not officially complete as City Planning Staff is still working with the consultant that assisted us with the project.
+The project is expected to be completed with accomplishments reported by December 31, 2023.